Syniez/SlaBins/README.md

 We trained and evaluated our method on two fisheye datasets [SynWoodScape](https://arxiv.org/abs/2203.05056), and [KITTI-360](https://github.com/autonomousvision/kitti360Scripts).
 Because of the lack of images on SynWoodScape dataset (only 500 sequences are pre-released) and fixed camera slanted angle on KITTI-360 dataset, we used both datasets with our angle augmentation.

-Our augmentation codes are available in this repository, and augmented datasets could be downloaded in the [Project page](https://syniez.github.io/SlaBins/).
+Our augmentation codes are available in this repository, and augmented datasets could be downloaded in the [GoogleDrive](https://drive.google.com/drive/folders/1IGWyjdM0R1-OLOIUEXaJl7Sn8oJoAVG_).

 ## Citation